 There is no denying that freshly baked bread is one of the most delicious foods in the world.
-Bread seems like such a basic staple, so it should also be easy to make on your own, right?
+Bread seems like a basic staple, so it should also be easy to make on your own, right?

-As it turns out, baking your own bread can take up quite a bit of time, and, depending on the recipe and tools you use, it could take up to 2 1/2 hours to bake just one large loaf of bread.
+As it turns out, baking your own bread can take quite a bit of time, and, depending on the recipe and tools you use, it could take up to 2 1/2 hours to bake just one large loaf of bread.

 You may be wondering if devoting the time to make your own loaves is really worth your while.